rhobs/handbook/content/Teams/observability-platform/sre.md

 * Ask team for review.
 If change is impacting production heavily, notify AppSRE.
   * If only `saas.yaml` file was changed `/lgtm` from Observability Platform team is enough for PR to get merged automatically.
   * If any other file was changed, AppSRE engineer has to lgtm it.
-* When merged, CI will deploy the changes to cluster specified in `saas.yaml` e.g to production.
+* When merged, CI will deploy the changes to namespace specified in `saas.yaml` e.g to production.

 NOTE: Don't change both production and staging in the same MR. NOTE: Deploy to production only changed that were previously in staging (automation for this TBD).